 What if I Have Questions?

 Got questions about water softeners or something else cloth diaper related?
 First, check out the rest of the Cloth Diapers for Beginners FAQs here.
-If your question isn’t there, either leave it below, or drop into the Cloth Diapers for Beginners Facebook group and ask us there for a quick answer from our amazing community.
+If your question isn’t there, or drop into the Cloth Diapers for Beginners Facebook group and ask for a quick answer from our amazing community.